peppy0510/wsl-service/README.md

 # WSL Service

-* Helps WSL(Windows Subsystem for Linux) startup on you Windows boot.
+* Helps WSL(Windows Subsystem for Linux) startup on your Windows boot.
 * Automatically configure your Windows and WSL's static ip address, firewall, proxy ports.
 * WSL Service will startup and executes init commands your WSL without Windows logon.
 * You can run web server like as linux daemon with init commands.